 Battles and Engagements

-Transferred from the recruiting service in Pennsylvania to Marine headquarters in Washington, Bush joined Constitution’s crew on 11 June 1812.
+Transferred from the recruiting service in Pennsylvania to Marine headquarters in Washington, Bush joined Constitution’s crew on June 11, 1812.
 Seven days later the United States declared war on Great Britain.
-Scarcely a month later, the American frigate engaged HMS Guerriere some 200 miles east of Halifax.
-On the quarterdeck with his Marines, Lt.
-Bush stood poised to strike should the opportunity arise.
+Scarcely a month later, Constitution engaged HMS Guerriere some 200 miles east of Halifax, Nova Scotia.
+On the quarterdeck with his Marines, Bush stood poised to strike should the opportunity arise.

 “In the heat of the action the Marines were called aft, led by the illustrious Bush, who, mounting the taffrail, sword in hand, and as he exclaimed “Shall I board her” received the fatal ball in his left cheek bone, which passed through to the back of his head, thus fell that Great and Good officer, who when living was beloved & now gone, is lamented by all.
 His loss is deeply regretted by his country & friends, but he died as he lived, with honor to both.”

-Constitution won the day, but the Marines lost the first officer killed in combat during the War of 1812.
+Constitution won the day, but the Marines lost Bush, the first U.S. Marine Corps officer killed in combat during the War of 1812.